camunda/camunda-docs/docs/self-managed/operate-deployment/configuration.md

 __Example:__
 1. Obtain a token to access the REST API.
 You need `client_id`, `client_secret`, `audience`, and the URL of the authorization server.
-For more information on how to get these for Camunda Cloud, look at [Manage API Clients](/docs/components/console/manage-clusters/manage-api-clients/).
+For more information on how to get these for Camunda Platform 8, look at [Manage API Clients](/docs/components/console/manage-clusters/manage-api-clients/).

 ```shell